ikumar2/ai-agentic-with-google-adk/README.md

-🛠️ Step-by-Step Setup and Create An Agent and multiple agent using ADK with Python
+🛠️ Step-by-Step Setup and Create Multiple agent using Google ADK with Python

+**Research & Summarization System**:
+System with two specialized agents:

+**Research Agent** - Searches for information using Google Search **Summarizer Agent** - Creates concise summaries from research findings

 Install
 Python 3.9 or later